Cockroaches

 German cockroach.
 Clemson University - USDA Cooperative Extension Slide Series, Bugwood.org.

-Don't wait till you see live cockroaches in the daytime—inspect for frass and put out sticky traps.
+Don’t wait till you see live cockroaches in the daytime—inspect for frass and put out sticky traps in dark corners.
 These let you know if cockroaches are on the roam.

 If you find evidence act now.

-Don't carry them home: check laundry baskets, bags or boxes.
-Look sharp—egg cases could be tucked into cracks and folds!
+Don’t carry them home: Some species are great hitchhikers: check paper bags or boxes.
+Look carefully—egg cases could be tucked into cracks and folds!

-No place to hide: say goodbye to clutter!
-Throw out or recycle cardboard, paper, and boxes of food in your cupboard that haven't been touched in months.
+Give them no place to hide: Say good-bye to clutter!
+Throw out or recycle cardboard, paper, and boxes of food in your cupboard that haven’t been touched in months.

-Become a clean freak: clean up right away after you cook and eat.
-Rinse those juice, beer or soda cans.
+Become a clean freak: Clean up right away after you cook and eat.
+Rinse out bottles and cans.
 Keep the lid on the trash and take it out before it overflows.
-Leave nothing out overnight.
 Vacuum often, getting up crumbs and dead cockroaches.
 Wipe the stove, drip trays, and surrounding walls to get splattered grease and cockroach treats.
+Did you know most stove tops lift up for easy cleaning?
 Do you leave dishes to soak overnight, or food out for pets?
-You've set up a buffet in your kitchen.
+You’ve set up a buffet in your kitchen.

-Dry up: cockroaches like it damp.
-Repair dripping faucets and leaky pipes.
-Use a dehumidifier to dry the basement.
-Even sweaty pipes and condensation can quench a cockroach's thirst.
+Dry up: Cockroaches like it damp.
+Call maintenance and have them repair dripping faucets and leaky pipes.
+Use a dehumidifier to keep humid areas dry.
+Even sweaty pipes and condensation can quench a cockroach’s thirst.
 Insulate water pipes and use a fan when you shower.

 What they look like